claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 ### The problem

 It turned out this was caused by a particular line of text in a markdown file (pages\coding\infra\security\oauth.md).
-I found it by using the equivalent of Saff squeeze (same concept as binary search algorithm, I think?) to identify the commit that caused the problem (it was commit 77698c8 on 20/4/20, "New content from Cadogan notes").
+I found it by using the equivalent of Saff squeeze (same concept as binary search algorithm) to identify the commit that caused the problem (it was commit 77698c8 on 20/4/20, "New content from Cadogan notes").
 I then used the same technique to narrow down the problematic line of text.
 I used "View | Show symbol | Show all characters" in Notepad++ to ty and see what the problem was and there was nothing visible.

 ### The fix